Last Updated on

 The only downside to the Pulsar that we experienced was that the infrared torch wasn’t as strong as we would have liked, and the image is a little bright for one eye.

-The Sightmark SM14070 Night Vision Goggle is our pick for the best value, and after you see what it has to offer, we believe that you will agree it is the best night vision goggles for the money.
+The Sightmark SM14070 Night Vision Goggle is our pick for the best night vision goggle for the money, and after you see what it has to offer, we believe that you will agree it is the best night vision goggles for the money.
 The Sightmark Ghost Hunter series goggles are monoculars that feature Gen 1 technology.
 It features an active mode that uses infrared technology to enhance images.
 The passive mode turns off the infrared and allows natural light collection.
 It features an automatic shut off protection from bright light it’s housed in a durable hard plastic case

 The downside to the Ghost Hunter was that it was hard to focus due to its extreme sensitivity.